Brent Key

 Donald Brent Key (born August 1, 1978) is an American college football coach and former player.
-Key is the head football coach at his alma mater, Georgia Tech as of November 2022.
+He is currently the head football coach at the Georgia Institute of Technology, his alma mater, which he has held the position of since 2022.

 Playing career

 Key grew up in Trussville, Alabama, a suburb of Birmingham.
 He attended and played football at Hewitt-Trussville High School.
 Key played guard at Georgia Tech under coach George O'Leary, starting all four years.
 During his four-year playing career, Georgia Tech would go on to four straight bowl appearances, finish the season in the AP poll top-25 four times, beat rival Georgia three straight times, and rank No. 1 nationally in total offense in 1998.
 He was voted team captain and all-ACC as a senior in 2000.

 Coaching career

 Early career

 Key served as a graduate assistant under George O'Leary at Georgia Tech during the 2001 season.
 He would later join O'Leary at UCF.
 Key also served as tight ends and running backs coach at Western Carolina in 2004.